fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 }
 ```

-Light is above the scene but normal has a positive z component, meaning it points upwards, away from the scene.
+Light is above the scene, but normal has a positive z component, meaning it points upwards, away from the scene.
 Therefore, all samples were being skipped because dot(light.normal, -wi) becomes negative almost everywhere.

-To check this , I rewrote cosLight calculation as follows:
+To check this, I rewrote the cosLight calculation as follows:

 ```cpp
 float cosLight = std::max(0.0f, -light.normal.normalize().dot(wi.scale(-1.0f)));
 ```

-It fixed the issue and produced correct lighting results, but it broke the area light in cornellbox_area.
+It fixed the issue and produced correct lighting results, but it broke the area light in the cornellbox_area.

 <p align="center">
 <img alt="cornellbox_area_bugged" src="https://github.com/user-attachments/assets/edc16074-4160-4f15-9ada-51ac9439bcd3" />
 </p>

-Before this issue, cornellbox_area area light was working correctly but the white area light surface on upper plane was not visible.
-After this change, the area light surface became visible but the lighting effect was incorrect.
-So I realized that I should treat the light as double-sided ignoring the normal direction.
+Before this issue, the cornellbox_area area light was working correctly, but the white area light surface on the upper plane was not visible.
+After this change, the area light surface became visible, but the lighting effect was incorrect.
+So I realized that I should treat the light as double-sided, ignoring the normal direction.

 ```cpp
 float cosLight = std::max(0.0f, std::fabs(light.normal.normalize().dot(wi.scale(-1.0f)))); // Use absolute value to treat light as double-sided